 Figure out how much you need to sock away each month for big ticket items like tuition, summer camp, orthodontics, bar mitzvahs and weddings.
 (Yikes!)
 If you need help, ask your accountant or financial planner for advice.
 Any fee you pay for this service will be well worth it in the long run.

 Part of creating a savings plan is making a realistic budget assessment.
-Consider whether you’ll need to move to a bigger place once baby arrives, what type of childcare you’ll need, and whether you can survive on your partner's salary should you decide to stop working.
+Consider whether you’ll need to move to a bigger place once baby arrives, what type of childcare you’ll need, and whether you can survive on one salary should you or your partner decide to stop working.
 Then, actually try living on your new budget.
-Now's the time to see if it’ll really work once baby arrives!
+Now’s the time to see if it’ll really work once baby arrives!